Skip to content

 In western cultures, we often think of brides.
 Yet white can also mean mourning and death in some cultures, mimicking the pallor of a corpse.

 Or maybe someone just needs to get outside more often…?
+Yeah.
 That person would be me.

-If color theory resonates with you, then check out my other articles about how it works with covers and more.
+If color theory resonates with you, then check out my other articles about how color works with covers and more.
+And maybe one of these days I will finally get around to updating these!

 Color Explorations